DeathWrench/Majora-s-Mask-N64-OST-to-3DS/README.md

 "130NA_BGM_STAFFROLL2.dspadpcm.wav" and "130NA_BGM_STAFFROLL2.dspadpcm_1.wav" can't be replaced because they're not in the original rips.

-"NA_BGM_M_BARQUARTET.wav" While I can replace this, it wouldn't sound very good.
+"NA_BGM_M_BARQUARTET.wav" While I can replace this, it didn't sound very good as I had to cut the entire song off half way (that's what this rip is essentially, half a song)
 The rest are just sound effects.

 # Tools used